ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 2. Copy the following parameter lines into `configs/dbnames.properties`:

     ~~~properties
-    postgresql-db-name=forgejo-db
+    postgresql-db-name=forgejo_db
     postgresql-superuser-name=postgres
     forgejo-username=forgejodb
     prometheus-exporter-username=prom_metrics
     ~~~

-    The key-value pairs above mean the following.
+    The key-value pairs above mean the following:

     - `postgresql-db-name`\
-      A PostgreSQL server always initializes with an empty database named `postgres`, but you can make the server generate another one if you give it a different name such as `forgejo-db`.
+      A PostgreSQL server always initializes with an empty database named `postgres`, but you can make the server generate another one if you give it a different name such as `forgejo_db`.

     - `postgresql-superuser-name`\
       The default superuser in a PostgreSQL server is named `postgres`, but you could change it for any other.